mwbowers/mwbowers.github.io/reference/datagate-client/iprint-properties-class-set-value-method.md

 Since print controls may be implemented as COM-based unmanaged objects, this method may invoke .NET interoperability functions to obtain a so-called "runtime callable wrapper" for such controls.
 The user should be aware of the constraints of .NET interoperability in terms of performance and security when using this method.

 As a convenience, **SetValue** performs a simple conversion for certain OLE class types representing image data.
-If *val* is of type **System.Drawing.Image** , then DCS uses .NET framework classes to convert the value to the **stdole.IPicture** type.
+If *val* is of type **System.Drawing.Image** , then DG uses .NET framework classes to convert the value to the **stdole.IPicture** type.
 The **Image** class is somewhat more useful for .NET programs and objects of the type are readily convertible to one of the OLE interop types if necessary.
 ## Requirements

 <span> **Namespace:** [ ASNA.DataGate.Providers](datagate-providers-namespace.html) </span>